 Checking your mobile after a drunken night out can sometimes harbour moments of bum-clenching regret.
 Sending a drunken text to an ex.
 Posting something awkward on Facebook.
-On this occasion our mobile phones told us that we’d been signed up to a What’s App group with the subject matter “MILFs go to Iceland”.
+On this occasion our mobile phones told us that we’d created a What’s App group with the subject matter “Mums go to Iceland”.

-Simple really.
-We were just going to take our own bikes to Iceland, ride them to a place called Hell, and ride back again.
-We didn’t even need the usual long list of visas or longer list of jabs for plague and flesh-eating parasites.
+We Googled “Iceland” (the country), and looked for a suitable destination.
+There was a volcanic crater called “Hell”.
+Job done.
+We didn’t even need the usual long list of visas or even longer list of jabs for plague and flesh-eating parasites.
 All we had to do was get there.

-A quick trawl of the internet revealed some GS riders (obviously) who had caught the ferry from Scotland and ridden around, as they do.
-None of them had died so we were reassured that it was possible but then worried it might be a bit too easy.
-Until we realised they’d never left tarmac.
+Having no idea about how to start planning the trip we did a quick trawl of the internet.
+A blog showed some GS riders (obviously) who had caught the ferry from Scotland and ridden around Iceland a bit.
+None of them had broken down or died so we were worried it might be a bit too easy.
+Then we realised they’d never left the tarmac ring road.

 Unfortunately booking the ferry proved challenging since it had ceased to operate in 2012.
 Our only option was to ride all the way to Denmark and spend two days on a ferry, then two nights in the Faroe Islands.
 Only after a further two days on the ferry would we reach Reykjavik.

 A quick search of “the Faroe Islands” revealed it would only be marginally more interesting than spending two nights in a prison cell.
-So in summary we’d spend nearly two weeks of monotonous travel time just getting to and from Iceland before we’d even turned a wheel.
+In summary, we’d have to endure nearly two weeks of monotonous travel time just getting to and from Iceland before we’d even turned a wheel.
 Clearly not an option.

 Plan B was to fly in and rent local vehicles.
-The only options on offer were motorbikes and 4×4’s more than capable of managing the terrain.
-This was clearly anathema to us so that was another plan out of the window.
+The only options on offer were extortionately priced motorbikes and 4×4’s.
+These vehicles were more than capable of managing the terrain.
+This was clearly anathema to us so that plan went out the window.

-Plan C was to crate and fly the bikes to Iceland.
+Plan C was to crate and fly our trusty Yamaha Townmates to Iceland.
 We got a quote.
 We felt faint.

-Plan D was to crate and ship the bikes to Iceland.
+Plan D was to crate and ship our trusty Yamaha Townmates to Iceland.
 We got quotes.
 We felt faint.